 Besides staging the exams being proctored, noise in the room is muted with the addition of brown noise (like white noise), a low-level background noise that helps make any extra audible distractions in the room less noticeable while, in itself, not being distracting.

 The last day of final exams is traditionally a big day for proctoring, and Rosen says her staff puts in a tremendous amount of work to make sure the students receive the accommodations they need in a less-distracting environment.

 “Jessica Szivos, our assistant director, oversees and plans the day,” says Rosen, but the staff is all-hands-on-deck to make sure the laptops, printers, equipment, and exams are all ready to move to and from the proctoring room in Morgan Hall to the Odeum.

 As students finish up exams, the office makes sure they get the exams back to professors as quickly as possible in the format they need.
 Not only do the professors need to grade the exams, but they also need to know the student took the exam on time and as requested.

-Generally, the accommodations students request are decided upon in consultation with the Office of Disability Services.
+Generally, the accommodations students request are decided upon in consultation with the Office of Accessibility Services.
 Many students had similar accommodations in high school and are familiar with what accommodations will work for them when they arrive on campus.
 But others, who may have found ways to compensate for their disability in high school, find that the new level of work and expectations at WPI may require them to request accommodations for the first time.